Ray Chan (academic): Education

-Chan studied in School of Nursing at Queensland University of Technology and received his Bachelor of Nursing degree in 2004, a Master of Applied Science by Research in 2008, and a Doctor of Philosophy degree in 2014.
+Chan studied in the School of Nursing at Queensland University of Technology and received his Bachelor of Nursing degree in 2004, a Master of Applied Science by Research in 2008, and a Doctor of Philosophy degree in 2014.

 Career

-Chan started his career as a Personal Care Assistant at Greenslopes Hospital in 2002, and later joined Mater Adult Hospital as a Registered Nurse in 2004.
-He then held an appointment as a Clinical Nurse (Palliative Care) at Princess Alexandra Hospital between 2005 and 2008.
-Following this appointment, he joined Metro North Hospital and Health Service and held the roles of Cancer Nurse Researcher, Deputy Director of Cancer Research, and Professor of Nursing between 2008 and 2017.
-Chan was appointed as Professor of Cancer Nursing in 2018 at Princess Alexandra Hospital, Metro South Hospital and Health Service and Queensland University of Technology.
-In August, 2021, Chan commenced as Inaugural Director for the Caring Futures Institute at Flinders University, South Australia.
+Chan started his career as a personal care assistant at Greenslopes Hospital in 2002, and later joined Mater Adult Hospital as a registered nurse in 2004.
+He then held an appointment as a clinical nurse (palliative care) at Princess Alexandra Hospital between 2005 and 2008.
+Following this appointment, he joined Metro North Hospital and Health Service and held the roles of cancer nurse researcher, deputy director of cancer research, and professor of nursing between 2008 and 2017.
+Chan was appointed as professor of cancer nursing in 2018 at Princess Alexandra Hospital, Metro South Hospital and Health Service and Queensland University of Technology.
+In August, 2021, Chan commenced as inaugural director for the Caring Futures Institute at Flinders University, South Australia.
+In 2024, Chan commenced as the deputy vice chancellor research at Flinders University.

-Chan is a Past President of the Cancer Nurses Society of Australia (CNSA), and serves as a Director on the Board of the International Society of Nurses in Cancer Care (ISNCC).
+Chan is a past president of the Cancer Nurses Society of Australia (CNSA), and serves as a director on the board of the International Society of Nurses in Cancer Care (ISNCC).
 In 2021, Chan was appointed by the Australian Federal Minister of Health to the Research Committee National Health and Medical Research Council.